Bryant McIntosh

-Bryant Scott McIntosh (born November 20, 1994) is an American former basketball player and current Assistant Coach for the Northwestern Wildcats of the Big Ten Conference.
-He played college basketball for the Northwestern Wildcats.
-He holds the Northwestern single-game, single-season and career assist records.
-He was a 2017 All-Big Ten team second team selection and led the 2016–17 Northwestern Wildcats to the first NCAA tournament in school history.
+Bryant McIntosh (born November 20, 1994) is an American basketball coach and former player who is currently an assistant coach for the Northwestern Wildcats of the Big Ten Conference.
+He also played college basketball for Northwestern, and holds the school's single-game, single-season, and career assist records.
+He was a 2017 All-Big Ten team second-team selection and led the 2016–17 Northwestern Wildcats to the first NCAA tournament in school history.

 Early life

 McIntosh attended New Castle High School in Indiana as a freshman and Greensburg Community High School for his sophomore through senior seasons.
 In January 2013, he committed to play for Indiana State.
 McIntosh led Greensburg to the 2013 IHSAA 3A championship over Concordia Lutheran High School with 25 points, including a 3-point shot in the final 30 seconds of regulation of a 73–70 overtime win.
 He later decommitted and received offers from Dayton, Purdue, Vanderbilt and Xavier before committing to Northwestern in September 2013.
 McIntosh led Greensburg to the 2014 IHSAA 3A championship over Thea Bowman Leadership Academy with an IHSAA 3A finals record 11 assists.